MicrosoftDocs/azure-docs/articles/active-directory/authentication/howto-authentication-sms-signin.md

 1. The user is now signed in without the need to provide a username or password.

 ## Troubleshoot SMS-based sign-in

 The following scenarios and troubleshooting steps can used if you have problems with enabling and using SMS-based sign in.
+For a list of apps that support using SMS-based sign-in, see [App support for SMS-based authentication](how-to-authentication-sms-supported-apps.md).

 ### Phone number already set for a user account